HatchApps/xavier-help/focus.md

 shortcut where the Flow will be both created and started in one go, and you will be taken directly into [Flow Mode](/focus.html#inside-a-flow).

+## Reviewers

+Flows in Xavier can have up to two reviewers which you assign when creating the Flow.
+These reviewers are sent an email when the Flow is ready for review, starting with the first reviewer, who can either hand it back to the assigned user with any comments, or pass it on to the second reviewer (if assigned).
+The Flow can only be marked as complete once approved by the reviewer(s).
+Details of the reviewers and status are listed in the sidebar in Focus Mode.

 ## The Flow List

 The Flow List shows all Flows for your team, and provides various filters to quickly find the Flows you are looking for.